mug-n-ai/YRoot/docs/examples/apollo13_case.md

 | **N2.
 Structural integrity** | The spacecraft must hold together for the full journey |
 | **N3.
 Accurate re-entry** | The return path must be calculated and executed precisely |

-We’ll focus on **N1: Life Support** to show how the WHY Loop helps.
+We’ll focus on **N1: Life Support** to show how the YRoot helps.

 ---

 ## 4. Strategic Bifurcation — Life Support (N1)

-Once the need is identified, the WHY Loop asks:
+Once the need is identified, the YRoot asks:

 > What could help?
 Why might it work?
 > What could go wrong?
 Why might it fail?